A Self-Consistent Computational Framework for Displacive Ferroelectrics from the Condensed Ground State: Application to quantum paraelectrics SrTiO and KTaO

+we predict the dielectric properties of quantum paraelectrics SrTiO$_3$ and KTaO$_3$ at finite temperatures, and plot their inverse dielectric functions in Fig.~\ref{fig:STO}.
+The thermal excitation of the collective vectorial polar mode in this case is expected to prohibit the ferroelectric ordering, driving system away from ferroelectricity. {The used specific zero-temperature parameters $a_0$, $b_0$ and $g$, and their determination using several independent measurements~\cite{rowley2014ferroelectric,yamada1969neutron,fleury1968electric,yamada1969neutron} are addressed in Appendix [See Table~SII for SrTiO$_3$ and Table~SIII for KTaO$_3$ in Appendix].} As seen from the figures, the predicted temperature dependencies of $1/\varepsilon(T)$ from the present theory almost completely quantitatively coincide with the experimental measurements, and this remarkable quantitative agreement is achieved only using the zero-temperature parameters, determined from independent experimental measurements without adjusting parameters or $T$-dependent tuning.

+More specifically, with nearly vanishing $a_0$ and $P^2(T)\equiv0$, the excitation gap of the collective vectorial polar mode $\Delta$ [Eq.~(\ref{gap})] nearly vanishes near $T=0$ and gradually increases with temperature due to the increased thermal fluctuation.
+This gap behavior in the bosonic thermal excitation leads to the $T$-square and linear-$T$ dependencies of $\langle{\delta{P^2_{\rm th}(T)}}\rangle$ at low and high temperatures, respectively.
+As a result, the inverse dielectric function exhibits a non-classical $T$-square dependence in a wide temperature range, e.g., $5$-$50$~K for SrTiO$_3$ (Fig.~\ref{fig:STO}a) and of $7$-$35$~K for KTaO$_3$ (Fig.~\ref{fig:STO}b).

+Above this range, $1/\varepsilon(T)$ exhibits a classical linear-$T$ (i.e., Curie–Weiss) behavior.
 The measurement in Ref.~\cite{rowley2014ferroelectric} did not extend to the linear-$T$ regime, while the linear-$T$ behavior of $1/\varepsilon(T)$ at high temperatures has been reported in the literature in both SrTiO$_3$~\cite{yang2022epitaxial} and KTaO$_3$~\cite{wemple1965some,abel1971effect,ang2001dielectric,aktas2014polar}.
-To validate our theory, we utilize several experimental reports~\cite{wemple1965some,abel1971effect,ang2001dielectric,aktas2014polar} in KTaO$_3$ for comparison, and plot the dielectric functions in Fig.~\ref{figyc4}.
-For each experiment in the figure, the predicted temperature dependencies of the dielectric properties from our theory quantitatively coincide with the measured ones not only in the non-classical $T$-square regime at the relatively low temperatures but also in the classical linear-$T$ regime at high temperatures.
+To validate our framework, we utilize several experimental reports~\cite{wemple1965some,abel1971effect,ang2001dielectric,aktas2014polar} in KTaO$_3$ for comparison, and plot the dielectric functions in Fig.~\ref{fig:KTO}.
+For each experiment, the predicted temperature dependencies of the dielectric properties from our theory quantitatively coincide with the measured ones not only in the non-classical $T$-square regime at relatively low temperatures but also in the classical linear-$T$ regime at high temperatures.